Gou Xi: Alliance with Emperor Huai

-Emperor Huai's first edict to him was to put down Wang Mi and his subordinate Cao Ni, who were now generals of Han Zhao, as they were threatening the Luoyang region again.
+Emperor Huai's first edict to him was to put down Wang Mi and his subordinate Cao Ni, who were now generals of Han-Zhao, as they were threatening the Luoyang region again.
 Gou Xi did so, but had to return to Qingzhou when Cao Ni broke into Langye.
-Gou Xi defeated Cao Ni several times, but in January 311, Gou Xi conceded a devastating lost to Cao Ni at Linzi due to strong winds blowing dust and obstructing his army's vision.
+Gou Xi defeated Cao Ni several times, but in January 311, Gou Xi conceded a devastating loss to Cao Ni at Linzi due to strong winds blowing dust and obstructing his army's vision.
 Gou Xi fled to Gaoping in the middle of the night while many of his soldiers surrendered to Cao Ni.
 At Gaoping, Gou Xi gathered new troops and rebuilt his army.

 Soon after, Emperor Huai secretly wrote an edict and sent it to Gou Xi ordering him to campaign against Sima Yue.
 However, Yue had previously noticed that Emperor Huai and Gou Xi were exchanging letters frequently, and this time he sent his cavalry to intercept Emperor Huai's envoys.
-Upon knowing the content of the edict, Sima Yue denounced Gou Xi and sent Yang Mao (楊瑁) and Pei Dun (裴盾) to campaign against him.
+Upon knowing the content of the edict, Sima Yue denounced Gou Xi and sent Yang Mao (楊瑁) and Pei Dun (裴盾; Yue's brother-in-law) to campaign against him.
 Gou Xi in response sent his soldiers to capture Pan Tao.
 Pan Tao escaped, but his colleagues Liu Zeng (劉曾) and Cheng Yan (程延) were executed by Gou Xi.
 Overly stressed with the situation at hand, Yue soon died of illness.